Recommendations For Trailer Frame Painting

 I powder coat my trailer frames now and include the special zinc primer for extra weather protection.
 I personally think that is the best overall option – partly because I have it done professionally.
 The end result is a robust and beautiful trailer frame.

-Down Sides: It’s not something you can do yourself.
+1. It is not something you can do yourself.
 You must take your frame to the powder coat facility where they have the equipment to coat it and a huge oven to bake it.
-Secondly, it can be pretty expensive.
-Third, many colors are available, but if you’re picky, paint has more options.

 For me, I find it most convenient to take the frame in, have them do the final preparation, and complete the job.
 So, if you can afford it, this is my top recommendation.